vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Dani´elou, Alain

-1989 Manimekhala¨ı, the Dancer with the Magic Bowl by Merchant-Prince Shattan.
-Translated from the Tamil by Alain Dani´elou; co-translator: Kenneth F.
+1989 Manimekhala¨ı, the Dancer with the Magic Bowl by Merchant-Prince ShattaṇTranslated from the Tamil by Alain Dani´elou; co-translator: Kenneth F.

 Hurry; With the collaboration of T.V.
 Gopala Iyer.
 New York.